holgerthies/coq-aern/README.md

 ## Installation instructions

-Our formalziation is implemented in the [Coq proof assistant](https://coq.inria.fr/).
+Our formalization is implemented in the [Coq proof assistant](https://coq.inria.fr/).
 You should have Coq installed and running.
 We tested our code with Coq version 8.13.2.